patrickbwarren/qgis-survex-import/README.md

 `~/.qgis2/python/plugins` (where `~` on Windows is probably `C:\Users\<user>`);

-* run QGIS and enable the plugin by going to 'Plugins --> Manage and Install Plugins...' and make sure the box next to 'Import .3d file' is checked.
+* run QGIS and enable the plugin by going to 'Plugins &rarr; Manage and Install Plugins...' and make sure the box next to 'Import .3d file' is checked.